National Weather Service

 The National Weather Service (NWS) is an agency of the United States federal government that is tasked with providing weather forecasts, warnings of hazardous weather, and other weather-related products to organizations and the public for the purposes of protection, safety, and general information.
 It is a part of the National Oceanic and Atmospheric Administration (NOAA) branch of the Department of Commerce, and is headquartered in Silver Spring, Maryland, within the Washington metropolitan area.
-The agency was known as the United States Weather Bureau from 1890 until it adopted its current name in 1970.
+The agency was known as the United States Weather Bureau from 1891 until it adopted its current name in 1970.

 The NWS performs its primary task through a collection of national and regional centers, and 122 local Weather Forecast Offices (WFOs).
 As the NWS is an agency of the U.S. federal government, most of its products are in the public domain and available free of charge.

 History

+1870–1899

-Calls for the creation of a government weather bureau began as early as 1844, when the electrical telegraph was introduced.
-In 1869, Cleveland Abbe began developing probabilistic forecasts using daily weather data sent via telegraph by the Cincinnati Chamber of Commerce and Western Union, which he convinced to back the collection of such information.
-Meanwhile, Increase A. Lapham of Wisconsin lobbied Congress to create such a service, having witnessed the destructive power of storms in the Great Lakes region.
-Representative Halbert E. Paine introduced a bill to provide the funding, and in 1870, the Weather Bureau of the United States was established through a joint resolution of Congress signed by President Ulysses S. Grant with a mission to "provide for taking meteorological observations at the military stations in the interior of the continent and at other points in the States and Territories... and for giving notice on the northern (Great) Lakes and on the seacoast by magnetic telegraph and marine signals, of the approach and force of storms."
-The agency was placed under the Secretary of War as Congress felt "military discipline would probably secure the greatest promptness, regularity, and accuracy in the required observations."
-Within the Department of War, it was assigned to the U.S. Army Signal Service under Brigadier General Albert J. Myer.
-General Myer gave the National Weather Service its first name: The Division of Telegrams and Reports for the Benefit of Commerce.
+Early attempts to record weather information can be traced back to Joseph Henry of the Smithsonian Institution, who, after a tornado in Jefferson, Illinois (modern-day Des Plaines, Illinois) in 1855, wrote to the Daily Democratic Press in Chicago for more information about the storm.
+Organized large-scale weather recording by the Smithsonian led to the creation of the U.S. Signal Service, the earliest predecessor of the modern-day National Weather Service.
+In 1869, Cleveland Abbe, then director of the Cincinnati Observatory, began developing and issuing public weather forecasts (which he called "probabilities") using daily weather observations collected simultaneously and sent via telegraph by a network of observers.
+This effort was undertaken in cooperation with the Cincinnati Chamber of Commerce and Western Union, which he convinced to back the collection of such information.
+Meanwhile, Increase A. Lapham of Wisconsin lobbied Congress to create a storm warning service, having witnessed the destructive power of storms in the Great Lakes region.
+Representative Halbert E. Paine introduced a bill authorizing the secretary of war to establish such a service.
+On February 9, 1870, the first official weather service of the United States was established through a joint resolution of Congress signed by President Ulysses S. Grant with a mission to "provide for taking meteorological observations at the military stations in the interior of the continent and at other points in the States and Territories... and for giving notice on the northern (Great) Lakes and on the seacoast by magnetic telegraph and marine signals, of the approach and force of storms."
+The agency was placed under the secretary of war as Congress felt "military discipline would probably secure the greatest promptness, regularity, and accuracy in the required observations."
+Within the Department of War, it was assigned to the U.S. Army Signal Service under the chief signal officer, Brigadier General Albert J. Myer.
+Myer gave the National Weather Service its first name: The Division of Telegrams and Reports for the Benefit of Commerce.